enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-05_polarity.typ

 This algorithm is not immediately intuitive because we encode different lambda calculus constructs into the same kind of node.
 For example, consider the following normalized interaction net:

-#post.canvas(caption: "A Normalized 2-SIC Net", label: "normalized", {
+#post.canvas(caption: "A normalized 2-SIC net", label: "normalized", {
   con("a", (0, 0), show-main: true)
   con("b", (1, -1.5))
   con("c", (0.5, -3))